samlewis02/SH1106mini/README.md

 ## Usage

-The SH1106Demo is a very comprehensive example demonstrating the most important features of the library.
+The Spirit level example shows how to use the graphics capability of the library.

 ## Features